Todd75/city-explorer/README.md

 ## Credit and Collaborations

 1. Worked with Cody on the first dataFlow image.
+Help from Keyan than Ricardo for 2 & 3 on the wrrc.
+Help from Jason on some code I didn't use.
 2. TA help from Brandon and Justin

 Name of feature: Initial Website with return of city from api data